Ke'Bryan Hayes Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 13th-ranked team ERA among all league pitching staffs (4.12).
+- The Brewers have a 4.12 team ERA that ranks 13th across all MLB pitching staffs.

-- Brewers pitchers combine to rank 24th in baseball in home runs given up (90 total, 1.3 per game).
+- Brewers pitchers combine to allow 91 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- The Brewers will send Teheran (1-2) out to make his fifth start of the season.
-He is 1-2 with a 1.48 ERA and 16 strikeouts in 24 1/3 innings pitched.
+- The Brewers will send Miley (3-2) out to make his ninth start of the season.
+He is 3-2 with a 3.67 ERA and 24 strikeouts in 41 2/3 innings pitched.

-- His most recent time out was on Saturday against the Oakland Athletics, when the right-hander went seven innings, surrendering one earned run while allowing six hits.
+- His last appearance came on Tuesday, May 16 against the St. Louis Cardinals, when the lefty tossed 1 2/3 innings, surrendering one earned run while giving up just one hit.

-- In four games this season, the 32-year-old has an ERA of 1.48, with 5.9 strikeouts per nine innings.
-Opponents are batting .233 against him.
+- In eight games this season, the 36-year-old has put up a 3.67 ERA and 5.2 strikeouts per nine innings, while giving up a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.